sercankulcu/sercankulcu.github.io/_teaching/algorithms.md

 Chapter 3: Searching Algorithms
 ---

-Searching algorithms are used to find a specific value in a dataset.
-They are used in a wide variety of applications, such as finding a file on a computer, finding a customer in a database, and finding a word in a document.
-Linear search, although basic, traverses the dataset sequentially until it finds the desired value.
-Binary search, renowned for its efficiency with sorted arrays, repeatedly divides the dataset in half, narrowing down the search space until the value is found.
-Jump search optimizes linear search by jumping ahead in fixed-size steps, reducing the number of comparisons needed.
-Interpolation search, on the other hand, leverages the distribution of data to predict the probable location of the target value, making it especially efficient for uniformly distributed datasets.
+Searching algorithms are the detectives of the data world, designed to track down information with speed and accuracy.
+They are used in a wide variety of applications, such as finding a file on a computer, a customer in a database, and a word in a document.
+They come in various forms, each suited to different scenarios.

 * Sunum-Arama Algoritmaları <a href="../files/algorithms/slides/Bolum_03_Arama.pdf">[pdf]</a>
 * Lecture Notes <a href="../files/algorithms/Chapter_03_Searching.pdf">[pdf]</a>